-To make this work it would also be necessary to make it illegal to provide any sort of relief to corporations via the government.
+To make this work, it would also be necessary to make it illegal to provide any sort of relief to corporations via state channels.
 Corporate lobbying and political donations would have to be banned and legislation drafted to curtail the “revolving door” practice between government officials and corporate executives.

 A different approach could be to simply enact stricter regulations.
 While this argument does have some merit when it comes to high risk industries (nuclear power plants come to mind), more onerous regulations do not necessarily keep corporate abuse at bay.

-The firms that end up suffering are the startups and those in the growth phase – the layers of regulatory and legal obstacles that accompany them during these nascent stages will prove to be financially crippling.
-Many will shut down, others won’t even start, and the rest will be bought out by the monopolists, should they deem them a threat.
+The firms that end up suffering are the startups; the layers of regulatory and legal obstacles that accompany in their nascent stage will prove to be financially crippling.
+Many will shut down, others won’t even start, and the rest will be bought out by the monopolists.

-Increasing regulations doesn’t help solve the problem.
-In fact, large firms tacitly approve of them.
-A highly regulated market assists them by stifling and bankrupting the smaller firms, some of whom may have eventually supplanted them if the regulatory environment was more business friendly.
-In addition, complex rules and regulations naturally present the possibility that they can be evaded by exploiting loopholes – and it is, of course, the large, established firms that have the resources to avail themselves of the best lawyers.
-They can also “bribe” politicians with donations to draft legislation in their favour (a form of government failure known as regulatory capture).
-Once these politicians leave the public sector, firms sometimes hire them as compliance advisors, a practice known as the revolving door.
+Large firms can also “bribe” politicians with donations to draft legislation in their favour (a form of government failure known as regulatory capture).
+Once these politicians leave the public sector, firms can hire them as compliance advisors, a practice known as the revolving door.
 The amount of money these politicians are offered is, unsurprisingly, substantial.

 “The more corrupt the state, the more numerous the laws.”

-The best way to combat the concentration of wealth and power is to foster the development of a legal, economic, and social system that has sufficient churn, that is, the system routinely subjects individuals and firms to the pressures of possibly exiting their class.
-There should be enough mobility so that individuals have both a reasonable shot at entering the upper classes as well as a reasonable shot at exiting the upper classes, should they currently reside there.
+The best way to combat the concentration of wealth and power is to foster the development of a legal, economic, and social system that has sufficient churn, that is, the system routinely subjects individuals and firms to the pressure of possibly exiting their class.
+There should be enough mobility so that individuals have both a reasonable chance at entering the upper class and a reasonable chance of exiting the upper class.